 Our collection is made up of some of the most extraordinary quilts ever produced.
 The majority of the quilts in our collection are award winners from regional and national contests.
 Others have been chosen for a number of different reasons including their uniqueness or their historic relevance.
 The collection is quite diverse, including quilts of many different styles from quilters throughout the world.
 If you would like to get information on the collection, the Museum produces a collection book with information on each of the quilts.
 The book is available through our online shop.

 How do we choose the quilts for our collection?
-The Museum received thousands of submittals for collection consideration each year.
+The Museum receives thousands of submissions for collection consideration each year.
 A collection committee made up of well respected quilters and appraisers makes the final decision on which quilts will ultimately become part of the collection.
 Only one exception to this process exists.
 Each year the winning quilts at the AQS Paducah Quilt Show are added to the Museum's collection without having to go through the typical process for selection.

-We take great pride in quality and diversity of the Museum collection and we will continue to expand it as time goes forward.
+We take great pride in the quality and diversity of the Museum collection and we will continue to expand it as time goes forward.

-The museum's collection became available online in partnership with the Alliance for the American Quilt through the Quilt Index.
-To see all of the museum's quilts, visit www.quiltindex.org.
+The Museum's collection became available online in partnership with the Alliance for the American Quilt through the Quilt Index.
+To see all of the Museum's quilts, visit www.quiltindex.org.